- Download & Information Center

 The IPMC provisions apply to all existing residential and nonresidential structures and constitute the minimum requirements and standards for those premises.
 Standards are set for premises, structures, equipment, lighting, ventilation, space, heating, sanitation and protection from the elements.
 Other issues include life and fire safety, and provisions are set forth as to the responsibility of owners, operators and occupants.

 Sanitation violations can include such things as garbage, rubbish, inoperative and unlicensed vehicles, unsecured vacant buildings, brush piles and other conditions that degrade neighborhood appearances and cause harborage for rats, mice and snakes.
 Items which are considered sanitation items include tires, upholstered furniture and carpeting, mattresses, box springs, cardboard boxes, scrap lumber and scrap metal, vehicle parts, appliances, stagnant water (untreated pools) and any item not intended to be outside or not weather proof.
 A letter will be sent notifying the recipient of the observed violation and other information.
 If the violation is not corrected, the City will abate it and charge the property owner for abatement costs as well as a $100 penalty fee.
-The property owner always has ten days from the receipt of the letter to correct the violation or request an administrative hearing.
+The property owner always has 10 days plus 3 days for mailing for a total of 13 days from the date of the notice to correct the violation or request an administrative hearing.

 PMC conducts the weed and uncultivated vegetation abatement program.
-If weeds, grass or uncultivated vegetation grows higher than 12 inches, a notice is sent to the property owner who has 10 calendar days from the date of the notice to cut the vegetation.
+If weeds, grass or uncultivated vegetation grows higher than 12 inches, a notice is sent to the property owner who has 10 calendar days plus 3 calendar days for a total of 13 days from the date of the notice to cut the vegetation.
 If the vegetation is not cut within the allotted time frame the property owner will receive a penalty bill.
 If a property is in violation more than once during the calendar year, the property owner may continue to receive penalty bills.
 Only one violation notice per calendar year is sent out per property.
 Property owners are responsible for grass/weeds/vegetation in abutting easements, ditches, alleys and right-of-ways.
 The IPMC does not include brush, bushes or trees.

 PMC performs graffiti abatement through coverage or removal.
 This service is provided free to property owners who sign a consent form, which is available online and may be faxed or mailed to the office or one can also be obtained in person at 620 SE Madison, 3rd floor.
 Graffiti is a misdemeanor if it is not removed.